-If the corporation paid taxes to a country that ceased to be described in section 901(j) during the tax year, see Rev. Rul.
+If the corporation paid taxes to a country that ceased to be a sanctioned country during the tax year, see Rev. Rul.
 92-62, 1992-2 C.B.
 193, for details on how to figure the foreign tax credit for the period that begins after the end of the sanctioned period.